 is another gem.
 It's also a day for another early start as you'll want

-to arrive in Wallace, the penultimate town on the Tour (after
+to arrive in Wallace, the penultimate "big city" on the Tour,

 early enough to enjoy both the hospitality of Donna and her staff at

-the Ryan Hotel and a nice meal at any of a dozen splendid eateries in
+the Ryan Hotel along with a well-deserved nice meal at any of a dozen splendid eateries in

-moderate in difficulty but very scenic.
-You'll have fun.
-The only
+moderate in difficulty but very, very scenic.
+It's a fun day but

 offer to purchase a few gallons of fuel here.